frederic-perez/AmE-dictionary/dictionary.md

 __dog__ _v_ _The demons dogging Mardy Fish won't be any quieter as he resumes his career in the Paribas Open._
 __dogged__ _adj_ Obstinately determined; wilful or tenacious.
 __doom and gloom__
 __doorbuster__ :two: A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
-During a doorbuster sale, a particular item or a selection of items is given at a special discount price for a limited period. _Employees went to stores to see if doorbuster deals were available online.
-Doorbuster deals._
+During a doorbuster sale, a particular item or a selection of items is given at a special discount price for a limited period. _Employees went to stores to see if doorbuster deals were available online._
 __double up__ _phrasal v_  To bend suddenly, as in pain or laughter.
 __double-decker bus__
 __dour__ _Hong Kong in dour mood as Chinese leader makes return visit._